eleanorbucke21/Snappy-Barber/README.md

 :open_file_folder: [Github Repository] (https://github.com/eleanorbucke21/Snappy-Barber)

+## UX

+### User stories

+HOMEPAGE

+- As a user I want to have a navigation bar so I can easily get to different pages.
+- As a user I want to know what the site is about so I know what to expect from it.
+- As a user I want to see the team behind the page with links to their github so that I can find out more about them.

+GALLERY PAGE

+-As a user I want to see pictures of the barbers previous work.
+-As a user I want to see pictures of where the barbers work.

+CONTACT PAGE

+-As a user I would like to see opening and closing times.
+-As a user I would like to see where the shop is situated on a map.
+-As a user I would like to enter a competition for free hair cuts.

 # Features #
 ## Navigation ##
 * Featured at the top of the page, the navigation shows the Barber shop name in the left corner.